Approximation Algorithms for Computing Maximin Share Allocations: Two Special Cases

 since our algorithm will systematically redistribute groups of items corresponding to rows of $B$.

-Before we state the algorithm, we establish some properties regarding these buckets and the way each player views the values of these bundles.
-First, we introduce some terminology. \begin{definition} We say that player $i$ is \begin{itemize} \itemsep{2 pt} \item {\rm satisfied} with respect to the current buckets, if all the buckets have value at least $\mms_i(n, M)$ according to $v_i$. \item {\rm left-satisfied} with respect to the current buckets, if she is not satisfied, but at least the $n/2$ leftmost buckets have value at least $\mms_i(n, M)$ according to $v_i$. \item {\rm right-satisfied} if the same as above hold, but for the rightmost $n/2$ buckets. \end{itemize} \end{definition}
+Before we state the algorithm, we establish some properties regarding these buckets and the way each agent views the values of these bundles.
+First, we introduce some terminology. \begin{definition} We say that agent $i$ is \begin{itemize} \item \emph{satisfied} with respect to the current buckets, if all the buckets have value at least $\mms_i(n, M)$ according to $v_i$. \item \emph{left-satisfied} with respect to the current buckets, if she is not satisfied, but at least the $n/2$ leftmost buckets have value at least $\mms_i(n, M)$ according to $v_i$. \item \emph{right-satisfied} if the same as above hold, but for the rightmost $n/2$ buckets. \end{itemize} \end{definition}

 Now suppose that we see agent $i$'s view of the values in the buckets.
-A typical view would be something like the following form (recall the goods are ranked from highest to lowest value):
+A typical view would have the following form (recall the goods are ranked from highest to lowest value):

 A row that has only $2$s for $i$ will be called a $\scriptstyle 2$-row for $i$.
 A row that has both $2$s and $1$s will be called a $\scriptstyle 2/1$-row for $i$, and so forth.
 An agent can also have a $\scriptstyle 2/1/0$-row.
 It is not necessary, of course, that an agent will have all possible types of rows in her view.
 Note, however, that there can be at most one $\scriptstyle 1/0$-row and at most one $\scriptstyle 2/1$-row in her view.
-We first prove the following lemma for agents that are not initially satisfied. \begin{adjustwidth*}{2em}{2em} \begin{lemma} Any player not satisfied with respect to the initial buckets must have both a $\scriptstyle 1/0$-row and a $\scriptstyle 2/1$-row in her view of $B$.
-Moreover, initially all players are either satisfied or left-satisfied. \end{lemma}
+We first prove the following lemma for agents that are not initially satisfied.

+\begin{lemma} Any agent not satisfied with respect to the initial buckets must have both a $\scriptstyle 1/0$-row and a $\scriptstyle 2/1$-row in her view of $B$.
+Moreover, initially all agents are either satisfied or left-satisfied. \end{lemma}